-Therefore, this is not wholly a poem for public consumption, and we get the sense of that by the end of the first stanza; the depth of the feelings that is shown in the words only scratch the surface of what Elizabeth Barrett Browning feels and believes for her husband-to-be.
+Therefore, this is not wholly a poem for public consumption, and we get the sense that by the end of the first stanza; the depth of the feelings that are shown in the words only scratch the surface of what Elizabeth Barrett Browning feels and believes for her husband-to-be.
 This also explains why Elizabeth Barrett Browning published the poems with the explanation that they were translated from Portuguese.

 Yet, O my palm-tree, be it understood